369webforall/reactjs/README.md

 - Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.
 - The Effect Hook lets you perform side effects in function components:

+- Run code during the change in life cycle of a component.

 ```
 import React, { useState, useEffect } from 'react';